Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Lifting Dynamic Theories

 \section{Lifting Dynamic Theories}

-In this section, we demonstrate, for the first time, the power of the concise formalization of necessary properties for the construction of a dynamic theory: Given a dynamic theory $\dynamicTheory$, we can \emph{extend} its functionality, e.g., by extending the structure of state spaces, atoms, or programs, with \emph{standardized} constructs.
+In this section, we demonstrate, for the first time, the power of the concise formalization of necessary properties for the construction of a dynamic theory\chg{S10}{.}{:} Given a dynamic theory $\dynamicTheory$, we can \emph{extend} its functionality, e.g., by extending the structure of state spaces, atoms, or programs, with \emph{common} constructs.
 By proving that this extension \emph{again} satisfies the properties outlined in \Cref{sec:DL}, all properties, proof rules, and axioms are lifted to the extended, more expressive, dynamic theory.
-Similarly to conservative extensions in first-order theory, our lifting ensures that previously valid formulas remain sound.
+Similarly to conservative extensions in first-order theory, our lifting ensures that previously valid axioms and formulas remain sound.
 Unlike conservative extensions, some liftings of dynamic theories meaningfully extend the expressiveness of the logic's programming language beyond the original theory's expressiveness by allowing new state transitions that were previously impossible.
-The most prominent example of this is the introduction of loops in \Cref{sec:liftedDL:regular}.
-In \Cref{sec:liftedDL:havoc}, we begin by illustrating this principle for the havoc operator $\variableOne \coloneqq *$ which assigns the variable $\variableOne$ to an arbitrary value.
-Subsequently, in \Cref{sec:liftedDL:regular}, we apply this approach to a more ambitious extension: The \emph{closure} of regular programs over $\signaturePrograms$: In this instance, we provide axioms for the decomposition of all regular program operators, including loop invariants and variants (the latter under minimal assumptions about the availability of natural number constraints).
+The most prominent example of this is the introduction of loops in \Cref{sec:liftedDL:regular}L11{ which lifts a theory to its \emph{regular closure} over programs}. \chg{L11}{ Before discussing regular closures, we first propose a lifting which does \emph{not} increase expressivity but serves as a gentle introduction of all concepts reused later.
+To this end we extend a dynamic theory by the havoc operator $\variableOne \coloneqq *$ which assigns the variable $\variableOne$ to an arbitrary value (\Cref{sec:liftedDL:havoc}) }{ In Section X, we begin by illustrating this principle for the havoc operator $\variableOne \coloneqq *$ which assigns the variable $\variableOne$ to an arbitrary value.
+Subsequently, in Section X, we apply this approach to a more ambitious extension: The \emph{closure} of regular programs over $\signaturePrograms$: In this instance, we provide axioms for the decomposition of all regular program operators, including loop invariants and variants (the latter under minimal assumptions about the availability of natural number constraints).}